Holding Company Structure: Everything You Need to Know

-Imagine yourself and another partner creating a new company called Blue Ocean Holding Company Inc. You file the necessary documents at your Secretary of State and honor the fees.
-Further, you would offer 1 million shares at $10 per share and manage to get $10 million raised.
-Moreover, you would elect the board of directors, and the board would hire a CEO.
+Imagine yourself and another partner creating a new company called Blue Ocean Holding Company Inc. You file the necessary documents at your Secretary of State's office and honor the fees.
+Further, you offer 1 million shares at $10 per share and manage to get $10 million raised.
+Moreover, you elect the board of directors, and the board hires a CEO.

 You then decide to construct an office.
 Afterward, the company begins investing the cash you raised in another company called Sweet Desserts of Harmony LLC.

 The new business is owned 100 percent by Blue Ocean, and the company contributes $1,500,000 in direct cash to the company.
 You then hire a manager to operate the new business.
 Further, you decide to establish a Dairy Queen that would yield $170,000 in profit before taxation.